kdliaokueida/Deep_Reinforcement_Learning/p2_continuous-control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control.ipynb` to get started with training a smart agent!

 ### (Optional) Challenge: Crawler Environment